Admire the Many Colors of a Tuscan Sun Rose

-Disease-resistant and free-flowering, Tuscan Sun Rose blooms offer a variety of colors on one bush.
+Disease-resistant Tuscan Sun rose blooms offer a variety of colors on one bush.
 Learn more about growing this floribunda rose.

-Tuscan Sun roses grow in zones 6 – 10, and will survive winters with extra mulching and protection in zone 5.
+Tuscan Sun roses grow in zones 6 to 10, and may survive winters in zone 5 with extra mulching and protection.
 They’re noted for disease-resistance, being able to fight off both powdery mildew and rust.
 This means a Tuscan Sun rose actually has a decent chance of flourishing in the strong summer rains and sky-high humidity of a southern summer.
-It’s a bush rose, growing to 4 feet high and tall.
-The blooms have a mild spicy fragrance and make excellent cut flowers.
-You can find Tuscan Sun roses at multiple online vendors, or ask your local garden center or nursery to help you locate one nearby.
+It’s a bush rose, growing to 4 feet high and 3 feet wide.

 Where to Buy